firoagni/ai-development-tutorials/ai_solution_building_guide.md

 ### Currently what you can do
 If you're going to use AI for analytics, consider these strategies:
-- **Connect LLMs to tools that can perform calculations**: Rather than relying on AI's built-in math abilities (which can falter), provide it access to external computational tools like SQL databases, Python libraries, or spreadsheet functions.
-Essentially, **give AI a calculator that it must use**.
+- **Give AI a calculator**: Imagine asking a very articulate friend to calculate your taxes in their head—they'd probably mess it up.
+Instead, hand them a calculator that they can use.
+Same with AI.
+Connect it to tools that can crunch numbers: databases, Python functions, spreadsheets.
+The AI becomes the translator, and the tools do the heavy lifting.
-- **Engineer your prompts for analytical rigor**: For any task involving numbers, calculations, or data manipulation, "explicitly" instruct the AI to follow a hierarchy:
+- **Engineer your prompts for analytical rigor**: For any task involving numbers, calculations, or data manipulation, "explicitly" instruct  AI to follow a hierarchy:
   - First check if an available tool can answer the question
   - If not, then default to writing a Python script
   - If neither approach works, explicitly state the limitation to the user rather than hallucinating results
 - **Use Reasoning Models**: Reasoning models (such as OpenAI's o1 or DeepSeek R1) are better at recognizing that problems are computational and should be approached by writing code.
-Prefer them over standard LLMs for analytics tasks.
+They also get basic math right that standard LLMs often fumble.
+Prefer them over standard LLMs for analytic tasks.

 **However, the fundamental problem persists**:
 The above solutions make AI analytics more reliable, but they don't make them reliably accurate.
 The improvements move us from "frequently wrong" to "occasionally wrong"—which is progress, but not enough for high-stakes decisions.
 Remember that "the AI called a tool" or "the AI used Python" doesn't guarantee correctness—just that the math within the execution is accurate.